vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

     2df4101caac2 pg3    external

-If a container is connected to an external network, the traffic to and from that network does not go through the appliance VM.
+If a container is connected to a container network, the traffic to and from that network does not go through the virtual container host.

-You also can create more bridge networks via the docker API.
+You also can create more bridge networks via the Docker API.
 These are all backed by the same port group as the default bridge, but those networks are isolated via IP address management.

     Example:
     $ docker -H 172.16.252.150:2376 --tls network create mikes